 How much does a section 125 plan cost?

 Setting up plan documents and necessary forms for your section 125 plan through an attorney or tax advisor typically costs between $100–$600, depending on your third-party administrator (TPA), broker, or tax advisor.
-But in comparison to the significant long-term tax savings under the plan, the initial fee is minimized.
+But in comparison to the significant long-term tax savings under the plan, the initial fee is minimal.

 A broker or TPA can help you stay on top of updates and regulatory changes that may affect your plan documents.
 It’s worth the cost to have ongoing assistance to handle any amendments to your plan if you need to bring it up to date with the most current regulations so you can stay in compliance.